mariuspopovici/mycda.blog/_drafts/2019-01-9-hed-jet-plus-black-tire-choice.md

 Tires that are great candidates but I have excluded them from the short list:

-- Vittoria Corsa Speed (best rolling resistance, very good aero, reports of being pretty difficult to mount on HED Jet+ rims but tubeless ready).
+- Vittoria Corsa Speed TLR (best rolling resistance, very good aero, reports of being pretty difficult to mount on HED Jet+ rims but tubeless ready).
 Probably the best tire choice going purely by the numbers but supposedly flat prone even in tubeless setup and almost impossible to mount with a tube.
 Would consider it for short races or time trials where speed is everything.
+- Any tire over 23c width as that seems to be the treshold where the width of the tire starts to exceed the width of the rim.

 I will rely on existing rolling resistance tests, published wind tunnel data combined with intuition and good old fashion eye-balling to come up with the best possible combination for me.
 My own testing will follow a simple protocol: